alx741/vinfo/README.md

 4.1 Why the first time I open an Info doc is too slow
 -----------------------------------------------------

-The first time Vinfo will create an repo for that Info doc, convert the text files to Vim help-file syntax and create the tags.
+The first time *Vinfo* will create a repo for that Info doc, convert the text files to Vim help-file syntax and create the tags.

 Don't worry, it's just the very first time.
 Then it will be ok.